 Texas AirHogs is Grand Prairie's very own minor league baseball team.
 Located between Lone Star Park and Verizon Theatre, AirHogs Ballpark features a 17,000 square-foot Wide World of Parks Kids Zone, restaurant/sports bar, cigar bar and swimming pool.
 It seats 5,500 and offers 13 luxury suites.

-- Professional Sports: the Dallas Cowboys of the National Football League, the Texas Rangers of Major League Baseball, the Dallas Mavericks of the National Basketball Association, the Dallas Stars of the National Hockey League and the FC Burn of Major League Soccer.
-All have home games within five-25 minutes of Grand Prairie.
+Other professional sports teams in the region include the Dallas Cowboys of the National Football League, the Texas Rangers of Major League Baseball, the Dallas Mavericks of the National Basketball Association, the Dallas Stars of the National Hockey League and the FC Burn of Major League Soccer.
+All have home games within 5 to 25 minutes of Grand Prairie.

-- NCAA-event schools: Southern Methodist University and Texas Christian University in Dallas and Forth Worth.
+NCAA-event schools include Southern Methodist University in Dallas and Texas Christian University in and Forth Worth.

 Verizon Theatre at Grand Prairie is a 6,350-seat live performance hall that hosts sell-out crowds to popular concerts, shows and events.